 So, it is easy to create your safeties.
-I highly recommend cross-tying to a zip-tie on the halter.
+I highly recommend cross-tying to a small polypropylene (preferably not nylon) zip-tie on the halter.
 Even if the barn uses something at the wall, a plastic tie on your horse's halter, careful leading and passing on the aisle will serve you well.

 Ruthann Smith has spent a lifetime studying sound horsemanship- both as a groom for top international horses and as a renowned braider.
 Quietly twisting manes atop a ladder, she watched and learned in some of the best stables in the world.

 As her passion for great grooming grew, Ruthann became focused on researching, collecting and sharing the best practices of the world’s keenest horsemen.
 Ultimately, Ruthann used her vast experience to develop exceptional equine grooming products to help raise the bar of horsemanship.